molonc-lab/MethAmplicons2/README.md

   # FOR VIRTUAL ENVIRONMENT: in the repo folder (MethAmplicons2) install methamplicons
   # and all its requirements with flit by specifying the path to the virtual environment's python
   flit install --python ma_env/bin/python

-  # if you are using a non-organisation computer and have decided not to use a virtual environment
+  # ALTERNATIVELY: if you are using a non-organisation computer and have decided not to use a virtual environment
   flit install --symlink
   ```